gx9702/csw-opc-ua/README.md

 Prosys OPC UA Dependency
 ----------------------------

-Before compiling, you need to manually copy (or make links to) these two jar files to the hardware/lib directory and the testclient/lib directory:
+Before compiling, you need to manually copy (or better, make links to) these two jar files:

 * Opc.Ua.Stack-1.02.335.6.jar
 * Prosys-OPC-UA-Java-SDK-Client-Server-Evaluation-2.0.0-194.jar

+in the following directories (create the lib dir if it does not exist):

+* hardware/lib
+* container2/lib
+* testclient/lib

 The other dependencies are all available from repositories and are automatically downloaded.